Bansalsoumya/Visualization_Project_1/README.md

 # Dashboard 1: Inventory Performance Dashboard
 This dashboard includes-

-a) category analysis based on vendor item price from highest to lowest in each year
+a) Category Analysis based on Vendor Item Price from highest to lowest in each year

-b) subcategory analysis based on End on Hand units
+b) Subcategory Analysis based on End on Hand units

-c) monthly End on Hand and On Order units for each year.
+c) Monthly End on Hand and On Order units for each year.

 # Dashboard 2: Retailer Analysis Dashboard
 This dashboard contains-